 Does the Moonlight philodendron climb?

 No. Unlike other popular philodendrons, the Moonlight philodendron generally has a more compact, bushy growth habit and doesn’t typically climb.
 However, this doesn’t mean it can’t be arranged along a support system if desired.

 To give your Philodendron Moonlight the appearance of climbing, provide it with a moss pole or trellis and gently secure the plant to the support structure with plant ties or soft cloth.

 Remember, though, its natural tendency is to stay low and bushy, so don’t be discouraged if it doesn’t take to climbing.
 You might be better off keeping your Moonlight plant well-pruned to encourage a thick, bushy appearance.

 What is the difference between Philodendron Moonlight and Golden Goddess?

-Philodendron Moonlight is a hybrid of Philodendron hederaceum which boasts vibrant yellow-green leaves and its growth habit is compact and bushy.
-The golden goddess philodendron has slightly lighter yellow leaves that mature to an almost golden hue, and its growth pattern tends to be more trailing, making it an excellent candidate for a hanging planter.
+Philodendron Moonlight is a hybrid of Philodendron hederaceum, which boasts vibrant yellow-green leaves and a compact and bushy growth habit.
+The Golden Goddess philodendron has slightly lighter yellow leaves that mature to an almost golden hue, and its growth pattern tends to be more trailing, making it an excellent candidate for a hanging planter.